wsbctechnicalblog/wsbctechnicalblog.github.io/content/blog-post-101.md

 > Authored by X, Y, and Z at the start of end of your post.

 Just collaborate with us, ask questions (_the only one that is bad is the one you never ask_), and do not hesitate to ask for help.

+---

+# Approval process

+The approval process to publish a post on WorkSafeBC Technical Blog consists of two (minimum) or more reviewers who must carefully examine content submitted in the form of Pull Request.
+Only if all involved reviewers approve the Pull Request will the blog post get published.

+The following specific ethics will have to be followed:

+- Address sharing of intellectual property must be made transparent
+- Speaking on behalf of WorkSafeBC must be approved by the management
+- Conflicts of interest will not be allowed/tolerated
+- Privacy/confidentiality must be observed at all times

+---

+# The Originality Clause

+WorkSafeBC will only consider original content for publishing.
+Please make sure not to regurgitate something that has already been published at large and is a well known problem or issue for which there is an effective solution provided by the community.

+We are striving for highest possible quality content.
+A quality blog post is expected to propose an issue or a problem (or a set of problems) for which the author may have found an elegant, simple solution.

+---

 # To conclude